Blue Bird All American: 1940s

-Design history

 First generation (1950–1956)

-For 1950 and 1951, the All American saw relatively little marketplace success; its method of assembly hindered its production.
-While using a Chevrolet/GMC chassis (a version used by Blue Bird conventional models), to build the All American, Blue Bird had to strip the cowled-chassis frame bare and convert it to a forward-control layout before the body was mounted to the frame.
+For 1950, the All American entered full-scale production, deriving its design from the original prototype.
+Though the move to a Chevrolet/GMC chassis allowed for commonality with its conventional-chassis vehicles, its method of assembly hindered its production.
+To fit a chassis to an All American, Blue Bird had to strip the cowled-chassis frame bare and convert it to a forward-control layout before the body was mounted.
 Along with adding time to final assembly, the conversion process required that nearly every chassis component be rechecked for functionality.

-In 1952, to improve quality and reduce production time, Blue Bird ended the use of second-party chassis for the All American, developing its own design from the ground up.
+To improve design quality and reduce the time of assembly, Blue Bird ended its use of second-party chassis for the All American in 1952 in an effort to develop its own design.
 Subsequently, every front-engine All American has utilized a Blue Bird chassis (rear-engine, since 1988); since 2008, all full-size Blue Bird buses use a proprietary chassis design.
 In a secondary change, Blue Bird expanded the range of engines for the All American beyond Chevrolet and GMC.

-In the switch to the Blue Bird chassis, several changes were made to the body of the All American.
-In a change that remains a current part of the design, the front roofline was extended forward several inches (nearly in line with the front bumper).
-Along with a larger entryway and entry door, the revision introduced a much larger windshield sloped nearly vertically.
+In the switch to the Blue Bird chassis, several changes were made to the body of the All American, with some remaining a part of the design today.
+In addition to a larger entryway and front door, the front roofline was extended forward several inches (with the windshield becoming nearly vertical); the rear bodywork became less rounded, with the side windows extending nearly the full length of the bus.
 The overall seating capacity of the All American was expanded, with the largest versions seating up to 72 passengers.